-We continue to evaluate our store fleet as part of our fleet optimization initiative to improve store productivity and plan to close approximately 200 underperforming stores through fiscal 2017, which includes the 14 stores we closed during Year-To-Date 2015, the 35 stores we closed in fiscal 2014 and the 41 stores we closed during fiscal 2013.
-During fiscal 2015, we plan to open five stores and close approximately 30 stores, which include three stores opened and 14 stores closed during Year-To-Date 2015.
-Our recently completed customer segmentation analysis helps us to better understand customer shopping habits at the store level in order to understand what our ideal store portfolio should look like.
+We continue to evaluate our store fleet as part of our fleet optimization initiative to improve store productivity and plan to close approximately 200 underperforming stores through fiscal 2017, which includes the five stores we closed during the First Quarter 2016, the 32 stores we closed in fiscal 2015, the 35 stores we closed in fiscal 2014 and the 41 stores we closed during fiscal 2013.
+During fiscal 2016, we plan to open seven stores and close 35 stores, which include the five stores closed during the First Quarter 2016.
+Our customer segmentation analysis helps us to better understand customer shopping habits at the store level in order to understand what our store portfolio should look like.
 These closures should ultimately result in operating margin accretion due to sales transfer and the elimination of the underperforming locations.
 In those markets where we have closed stores, we are seeing the neighboring stores along with the e-commerce business become more productive from both a Comparative Retail Sales and profitability perspective.
 These results further our commitment to executing this optimization program while dramatically slowing down new store openings.